mjpablo23/MySimpleTweets/readme.md

-# Project 4 - *Twiter Redux*
+# Project 4 - *Super Twitter*

-**Simple Tweets** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
+**Super Twitter* is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **20** hours spent in total